fbpx

 Your ceiling is a huge, probably blank, canvas.
 In many homes, ceilings are simply painted all one colour and a single light hung in the center.
 There’s no contrast, no depth, and few decorative elements.

 That wasn’t always the case.
-Many older homes feature decorative ceiling roses, molded centerpieces that reflected additional molding around the edge of the room.
-Fancier homes opted for painted or decorated ceilings, with murals that drew the eye and turned the blank space of the ceiling into a decorative element.
+Many older homes with a traditional interior design style feature decorative ceiling roses, moulded centrepieces that reflected additional moulding around the edge of the room.
+Fancier homes opted for painted or decorated ceilings, with murals that drew the eye and turned the blank space of the ceiling into a decorative element, in line with key interior design concepts.

 Component #3: Floors

 Floors are also a blank canvas, although people tend to pay more attention to them.
-Like ceilings, they’re a great chance to highlight contrasting textures and patterns that add to the room.
+Like ceilings, they’re a great chance to highlight contrasting textures and patterns that add to the room and align with broader interior design concepts.

 Floors have the added challenge of functionality; they need to be durable enough to handle wear and tear, particularly in high-traffic areas.
 But since people look down more often than up, floors can also be beautiful additions.
 Hard-wearing materials like tile and stone provide durability, texture, and colour.
 More modern materials like vinyl and linoleum allow designers to employ patterns and even to change floors periodically.